thecarebot/carebot-tracker/README.md

 ## Using the Tracker

-Include the javascript on the page to start using Carebot:
+Include the javascript on the page (in the head or after you initialize google analytics) to get started:

 ```
 <script type="text/javascript" src="carebot-tracker.min.js"></script>